kavisek/data-science-modules/Docker/Postgress Images/README.md

 ### Connecting to Database via Postico

 Now that the database is running within a docker container.
-We can now connect to this database
+We can now connect to this database using a third-party software if needed.

 ![Images](Images/postico_image.png)

 ## Creating Conda Enviroment

+We can also connect to the database using python.
+Create a conda virtual environment using the following command with the following requirements.
+Next, install jupyter notebooks.
+Open up the `19-09-06 Postgres Connector` and run the python code within the notebook.
+The code with notebook will go over how to write data into database and how to pull data from your database.

 ```
 conda create -n postgres python=3.6 \
 && source activate postgresql \